 Check this is the right guidance for you

 You are not clinically extremely vulnerable if:

-- you do not have any of the conditions that make you clinically extremely vulnerable
+- you do not have any of the conditions listed above

 If you are not clinically extremely vulnerable you should follow the guidance on staying alert and safe (social distancing).

 Spending time with family and friends